 After a work injury, your primary treating physician or surgeon writes to the insurance company and requests authorization for a specific treatment using a very specific state-mandated form.

 The insurance company can then authorize treatment.
 Much more likely, however, is that they will send it to “utilization review” (UR) to determine if the recommended treatment is medically necessary.

-Almost all of original treatment requests are sent to UR.
+Almost all original treatment requests are sent to UR.
 This isn’t surprising, since insurance companies do not like to pay if they are not required to.
-Further, in our experience the UR is not independent and generally recommends what is in the interests of the insurance company paying them.
+Further, in our experience, the UR is not independent and generally recommends what is in the interests of the insurance company paying them.